Deveo/ember-emojione/README.md

     bower install -S emojione-defs=https://raw.githubusercontent.com/Ranks/emojione/v2.2.7/emoji.json

-If you chose to use a sprite sheet, you must install it locally, because **EmojiOne sprite sheets aren't available on JSDelivr**.
+If you chose to use a sprite sheet, you must install it locally, because **EmojiOne sprite sheets aren't available on JSDelivr** (as of January 2017).
 Skip this step if you're gonna serve the sprite sheet from your own CDN, separate from you app distro.

 PNG sprite sheet: